ismaileneskirli/Obstacle-Game/README.md

 ## Game Description :
 Simply move the player without crashing into obstacles.
+Try to reach to the other pink square.

 ## TODO